Operation Legend: Reactions

-Detroit Mayor Mike Duggan said he supports the deployment of federal agents, as long as they are not dealing with what he characterized as largely peaceful protests.
-“We have great partnerships with the U.S. Attorney, the ATF and the DEA,” Duggan said during a press briefing Wednesday, July 23.
-“I’ve never seen as many illegal guns on the street that we have today.
-If they want to have more ATF officers dealing with the illegal trafficking of guns, that would be a welcome contribution.”
-United States Attorney for the Eastern District of Michigan Matthew Schneider states that Operation Legend is merely an extension of previously-announced local-federal partnerships meant to tackle violent crime.
-"It has nothing to do with operations that have deployed federal agents to cities like Portland, Oregon, to quell ongoing protests", said Schneider.
+Detroit Mayor Mike Duggan supported the use of federal agents to help address violent crime, but not protests, which he said were largely peaceful.
+Duggan said during a press briefing on July 23, "We have great partnerships with the U.S. Attorney, the ATF and the DEA".
+"I've never seen as many illegal guns on the street that we have today.
+If they want to have more ATF officers dealing with the illegal trafficking of guns, that would be a welcome contribution."
+Matthew Schneider, United States Attorney for the Eastern District of Michigan, stated that partnerships against violent crime had previously been announced and Operation Legend was simply a continuation of them: "It has nothing to do with operations that have deployed federal agents to cities like Portland, Oregon, to quell ongoing protests".

-Milwaukee Mayor Tom Barrett and the Milwaukee Police Department are among those criticizing a White House plan to send federal agents to the city within the next three weeks.
-Attorney General Josh Kaul and Lieutenant Governor Mandela Barnes, who are concerned after federal agents used violent force against protesters in Portland, Oregon.
-"I maintain that this is a very ridiculous decision and this is a president that is trying to save himself," Barnes said during a call with WPR Friday, July 24.
-"The last thing we need is more militarized presence at a time like this, and on top of all of that, I just don't trust the president.
-If (Portland) was the pilot program, we're all in trouble.
+On July 24, it was reported that Trump planned to include Milwaukee in the operation, which was opposed by Tom Barrett, Mayor of Milwaukee; the Milwaukee Police Department; Josh Kaul, the Attorney General; and Lieutenant Governor Mandela Barnes.
+The latter two specifically denounced use of force by federal agents against protesters in Portland, Oregon.
+Barnes said during a call with Wisconsin Public Radio on July 24, "I maintain that this is a very ridiculous decision and this is a president that is trying to save himself ...
+The last thing we need is more militarized presence at a time like this, and on top of all of that, I just don't trust the president.
+If [Portland] was the pilot program, we're all in trouble.
 The mayor of Portland, the governor of Oregon and two state senators have all called for the removal of these federal officers."
-Wisconsin Governor Tony Evers Thursday said he sent a letter to the president to indicate “this type of unilateral intervention has not been requested by either the City of Milwaukee or the State and is not welcome in Wisconsin.“ “I oppose that, and I sent the president a letter expressing my concern about sending agents to Milwaukee, or Madison, or anyplace in the state,” said Evers.
-“I have full faith and trust not only in the people in Wisconsin, but also the folks that serve in our police departments.
-Amping up the federal presence will, I believe, create more turmoil.”
+Wisconsin Governor Tony Evers said on July 23 that he told the president in a letter that "this type of unilateral intervention has not been requested by either the City of Milwaukee or the State and is not welcome in Wisconsin", adding: "I oppose that, and I sent the president a letter expressing my concern about sending agents to Milwaukee, or Madison, or anyplace in the state ...
+I have full faith and trust not only in the people in Wisconsin, but also the folks that serve in our police departments.
+Amping up the federal presence will, I believe, create more turmoil."

 Conclusion

 In January 2021, Donald Trump left office after losing the 2020 U.S. Presidential Election to Joe Biden.
-Upon taking office, the Biden administration quietly ordered an end to Operation Legend.
-Representatives for the DOJ confirmed on February 1 that the program was canceled in January.
+Upon taking office, the Biden administration ordered an end to the operation.
+Representatives for the Department of Justice confirmed on February 1 that the program was canceled in January.
 The program was described as a success by federal agents involved, with the FBI officially stating: